Perozz-cz/ESP_8266-clock/README.md

 When an alarm is triggered, the buzzer sounds until dismissed.
 ### WiFi Configuration

-You can create a WiFi hotspot with the name "hodiny" and password "12345678" on your device.
+You can create a WiFi hotspot with the name "hodiny" and password "12345678" on your phone or other device.

 Pres the first button and navigate to "nastaveni casu pres WIFI" then pres the second button